This post may contain affiliate links. Read our disclosure policy here.

 Almond Flour Pancake Batter Differences

-If you’re curious about freezing almond flour pancakes, I don’t recommend this method.
+If you’re curious about freezing almond flour pancakes, I don’t recommend it.
 Freezing changes the texture, making them more brittle and crumbly.
+Plus, they don’t reheat well in the microwave.

 Paleo Pancake Toppings for Banana Almond Flour Pancakes